karinpietruska/meme-generator/README.md

 For instance, I used the free to use dog picture in the following link: https://libreshot.com/wp-content/uploads/2014/01/white-dog-eats.jpg

-With the text as displayed in the output below.
+With a quote text as displayed in the output below.

 <p align="center">
 <img src="./img/meme_example3.png" alt="Meme generator with option to create own meme."